The Rape of Lucrece: Synopsis

 One evening, in the town of Ardea, where a battle is being fought, two leading Roman soldiers, Tarquin and Collatine, are talking.
 Collatine describes his wife, Lucrece, in glowing terms—she is beautiful and chaste.
 The following morning, Tarquin travels to Collatine's home.
 Lucrece welcomes him.
 Tarquin entertains her with stories of her husband's deeds on the battlefield.

 Tarquin spends the night at Collatine's house, and is torn by his desire for Lucrece.
 His desire overcomes him, and he goes to Lucrece's chamber, where she is asleep.
 He reaches out and touches her breast, which wakes her up.
 She is afraid.
 He tells her that she must give in to him, or else he will kill her.
 He also threatens to cause her dishonor by murdering a slave and placing the two bodies in each other's arms, and then he would claim that he killed her because he discovered them in this embrace.
 If she would give in to him, Tarquin promises to keep it all secret.
 Lucrece pleads with him to no avail.
 He rapes her.

 Full of shame and guilt, Tarquin sneaks away.
 Lucrece is devastated, furious and suicidal.
 She writes a letter to her husband, asking him to come home.
-When Collatine gets home, Lucrece tells him the whole story, but doesn't say who did it.
+When Collatine gets home, Lucrece tells him the whole story, but does not say who did it.
 Collatine demands to know.
 Before she tells him, Lucrece gets the soldiers, who are also there, to promise to avenge this crime.
 She then tells her husband who did it, and she immediately pulls out a knife, stabs herself and dies.
 Collatine's grief is so great that he wants to kill himself, as well.
 His friend, Brutus, suggests that revenge is a better choice.
 The soldiers carry Lucrece's body through the streets of Rome.
-The citizens, angered, banish Tarquin and his family.
+The citizens, angered, banish Tarquin and his family bringing Republic rule back to Rome.